laravel/docs/notifications.md

 <a name="routing-slack-notifications"></a>
 ### Routing Slack Notifications

-To route Slack notifications to the proper location, define a `routeNotificationForSlack` method on your notifiable entity.
+To route Slack notifications to the proper Slack team and channel, define a `routeNotificationForSlack` method on your notifiable entity.
 This should return the webhook URL to which the notification should be delivered.
 Webhook URLs may be generated by adding an "Incoming Webhook" service to your Slack team:

     <?php